alexis-martel/Open-Crossword-Dictionaries/README.md

     python3 gen_dict.py [Raw dictionary path] [Result dictionary path]
     ```
 ## About the dictionaries
-The dictionaries are simple JSON translation of GNU Aspell language dumps.
+The dictionaries are simple JSON translations of GNU Aspell language dumps.
 See [GNU Aspell](http://aspell.net/) for more information.